armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 1. **Issue manual approvals.**

-   Approve the deployment to prod again and this time, observe the traffic split on the deployment details page and preview your web app deployment.
+   Approve the deployment to prod and this time, observe the traffic split on the deployment details page.
+You can also preview your web app deployment.
 Issue your manual approval to finish deployment.

 ## {{% heading "nextSteps" %}}